p5-search-engine

 #!/usr/bin/env python3

-Your map and reduce programs should use relative paths when opening an input file.
+Your map and reduce programs should use relative paths when opening an input or output file.
 For example, to access stopwords.txt

 :